DennisSchmitz/Jovian_archive/README.md

 `HEV` | _Orthohepevirus A_ | Hepatitis E
 `PV`  | Papillomaviridae | Human Papillomavirus
-`Flavi` | Flaviviridae    | Dengue (work in progress)
+`Flavi` | Flaviviridae    | Dengue (work in progress) `all` | All of the above | All of the above

 ### Audit trail

-An audit trail, used for clinical reproducability and logging, is generated and contains:
+An audit trail, used for clinical reproducibility and logging, is generated and contains:

 - A unique methodological fingerprint: allowing to exactly reproduce the analysis, even retrospectively by reverting to old versions of the pipeline code.
 - The following information is also logged:
   - Database timestamps
   - (user-specified) Pipeline parameters

 However, it has limitations since several things are out-of-scope for Jovian to control:

 - The `virus typing-tools` version
   - Currently we depend on a public web-tool hosted by the [RIVM](https://www.rivm.nl/en).
 These are developed in close collaboration with - *but independently of* - Jovian.
 A versioning system for the `virus typing-tools` is being worked on, however, this is not trivial and will take some time.
 - Input files and metadata